Posted By Suzann on November 1, 2011

 One newly-instituted lunch on the outside grew from Ed’s retirement.
 If one of us has been away from the house but is soon to head home, a quick call suggesting we meet for lunch is obligatory.
 I always say yes as does he.
 And now that I think of it, either one can order for the other as well: tuna salad sandwiches, iced tea, Ed gets the pickle.
 And I sit back and heave a sigh of relief as we chatter nonstop, our conversations filled with gossip, business, politics, and volunteerism.
 We have fun.

 And it’s clear.
 I enjoy all the memories of those in-between times, however they may come about, however large or small they may be.
 Like my lunchtimes, they are grand memories that yield smiles over and over again.
 Check out yours.
 Are they smile-worthy?
 I’ll bet they are.

-2. The Cancer Institute of New Jersey (www.cinj.org) is the state’s first and only National Cancer Institute-designated Comprehensive Cancer Center and is one of just 40 in the nation.
+2. Rutgers Cancer Institute of New Jersey (www.cinj.org) is the state’s first and only National Cancer Institute-designated Comprehensive Cancer Center and is one of just 40 in the nation.
 Its physician-scientists engage in translational research, transforming their laboratory discoveries into clinical practice, quite literally bringing research to life.
-CINJ is a Center of Excellence of UMDNJ-Robert Wood Johnson Medical School.
+RCINJ is a Center of Excellence of UMDNJ-Robert Wood Johnson Medical School.

-3. In September 2011, Deb was named the chief medical officer at CINJ.
-Her role includes oversight and responsibility for all of CINJ’s clinical objectives and she serves as CINJ’s ultimate authority on medical issues.
+3. In September 2011, Deb was named the chief medical officer at RCINJ.
+Her role includes oversight and responsibility for all of RCINJ’s clinical objectives and she serves as RCINJ’s ultimate authority on medical issues.

 4. Stedman’s Electronic Medical Dictionary.
 Version 6.0.
 Lippincott Williams and Wilkins.
 2004.